 Big Bear Lake

-This is one of the most popular high-altitude (7,000 feet in the San Bernardino Forest) escapes for Angelenos and a popular favorite.
+This is one of the most popular high-altitude (7,000 feet in the San Bernardino National Forest) escapes for Angelenos and a popular favorite.
 We associate the area with snow and skiing.
 Winter tends to be the most popular season to visit.

 Even though the winter connotation is strong, this resort is in business all year long and I prefer to visit when there is no snow in sight.
 Because, in all honesty, spring, summer, and fall are gorgeous seasons to visit.